-It is the spine of the urban trail system in Colorado Springs, connecting to dozens of east-west trails along its length, and passing Pikeview Reservoir, Gossage Sports Complex, Monument Valley Park, America the Beautiful Park, Dorchester Park, and the Colorado Springs Youth Sports Complex.
-Through grants from Great Outdoors Colorado (GOCO) and the Colorado Springs TOPS Program, much of the middle section through the city is an 8-foot-wide concrete commuter trail.
+The Pikes Peak Greenway is the spine of the urban trail system in Colorado Springs!
+It connects to dozens of east-west trails throughout the city, and passes near several beloved points of interest, including: Pikeview Reservoir, Goose Gossage Youth Sports Complex, Popcycle Bridge, Monument Valley Park, America the Beautiful Park, and the El Pomar Youth Sports Park.

 Around El Pomar Youth Sports Park the trail transitions to Fountain Creek Regional Trail.
 The trail continues to follow Fountain Creek south to the Fountain Creek Regional Park in Fountain, terminating at Bandley Dr. Fountain Creek Regional Trail is about 10 miles long, with an additional 3 miles (disconnected) in Clear Springs Ranch Open Space.
 This segment has a dirt trail surface and more hills than the other segments.

 History: In April 1982, Palmer Lake celebrated the formal opening of the New Santa Fe Regional Trail, which extends 15 miles from Palmer Lake in the north to the United States Air Force Academy in the south.
 In 2013, thanks to a generous donation from REI Colorado Springs, the Trails and Open Space Coalition partnered with the City of Colorado Springs, the Greenway fund, and Leadership Pikes Peak to build 15 new adoptee groups for the entire length of the Greenway.